maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 The **FAST AND FURIOUS** approach (It *must* be yelled) is the first try with a genetic algorithm with growing chromosomes.\
 Its implementation is kept verbatim in labyrinth_speedy.py as a comparaison for our third method (and a fallback would it fail, but it dit not fail)
 * The results are very, very, very fast : <1s for 40/*40, and ~2s for 100\*100 grids !
-* This algorithm does not yield an optimized path - it yields the first path it come into\
+* This algorithm does not yield an optimized path - it yields the first path it come into

 This algorithm is PERFECT would we search for a fast path from A to B (Game pathfinding maybe ?) : the <1s for 40\*40 grid is very promising.\
 But as we kept bumping into sub-optimized path, and because the TP is graded according to standard deviation starting from 5%, a refinement method had to be implemented.

 ### A refined approach
 The idea here is to combine the first approaches :
 * A first phase with growing chromosomes going for a fast search
-* A second phase of refining the path found during the fisrt phase (-> minimizing the length)</ul>\
+* A second phase of refining the path found during the fisrt phase (-> minimizing the length)

 This method is the one used in labyrinth.py and is the one corresponding the most to the condtions of the TP (fast, find solutions, has refined - but not necessarily optimized - path)

 ## Fitness function